 Organ and tissue donation is only possible after consent has been given, pursuant to the Transplantation Act.
 In Switzerland, six human organs can be donated and transplanted: the heart, lungs, liver, kidneys, small intestine and pancreas.
 The pancreas can be transplanted as an entire organ or as cell suspension of islets of Langerhans (which are responsible for insulin production, among other things).
-Tissues and cells which can be transplanted include the cornea, skin, foetal membranes (amnion and chorion), heart valves and large blood vessels, bones, cartilage, tendons and ligaments and haemocytoblasts.
+Tissues and cells which can be transplanted include the cornea, skin, heart valves and large blood vessels, bones, cartilage, tendons and ligaments and haemocytoblasts.

 Donation after death

 Organ donation is only possible if the donor’s death has been established beyond any doubt.
 This is either due to brain death – the complete and irreversible cessation of all brain functions – or irreversible cardiac arrest.
 Consent is a mandatory requirement for organ donation.
 The surgical incision is the only visible indication that organs have been removed from a body, meaning the deceased’s next of kin can say goodbye with dignity and in peace.